Consumers seek time-saving shortcuts all the time, and their attention naturally gravitates to the quickest way to gather information: images.

 Here’s how to set one up.

-- Then, tape some white paper to the bottom, and you can also tape white paper or cloth on the sides to serve as diffusers, which helps to distribute the light better, minimizing unnecessary shadows.
+Then, tape some white paper to the bottom, and you can also tape white paper or cloth on the sides to serve as diffusers, which helps to distribute the light better, minimising unnecessary shadows.

 It’s important to make sure you set your product up in front of your background on a flat, stable surface.